alexandrecastro/lime/README.md

 ## License

-This project was created by Castro using some help from AI, and it is licensed under the MIT License.
+This project was created by Castro with some help of AI, and it is licensed under the MIT License.

 ---